History of Senegal: The Portuguese navigators

 Encouraged by Henry the Navigator and always in search of the Passage to India, and not forgetting gold and slaves, Portuguese explorers explored the African coast and ventured still farther south.

-In 1444 Dinis Dias went off the mouth of the Senegal River to reach the westernmost point of Africa he calls Cabo Verde, Cape Vert, because of the lush vegetation seen there.
+In 1444 Dinis Dias went off the mouth of the Senegal River to reach the westernmost point of Africa he calls Cabo Verde, Cape Vert, (Note: This place corresponds to the area of Cap-Vert in the Senegal of today and not to Cape Verde (the îles du Cap-Vert), which was not discovered until 1456.) because of the lush vegetation seen there.
 He also reached the island of Gorée, referred to by its inhabitants as Berzeguiche, but which he called Ilha de Palma, the island of Palms.
 The Portuguese did not settle there permanently, but used the site for landing and engaged in commerce in the region.
 They built a chapel there in 1481.
 Portuguese trading posts were installed in Tanguegueth in Cayor, a town they renamed Fresco Rio (the future Rufisque) because of the freshness of its sources in the Baol Sali (later the seaside town of Saly) which takes the name of Portudal, or to Joal in the Kingdom of Sine.

 They also traversed the lower Casamance and founded Ziguinchor in 1645.
 The introduction of Christianity accompanied this business expansion.